 “More than 60 percent of women who receive an engineering degree will leave the field within 15 years of entering the workforce, making the quit rate for women more than twice as high as for men,” said Emily Barrett, summit chair, an electrical engineer at PNNL, and chair of the IEEE Richland WIE Affinity Group.

 “When coupled with lower entrance rates, these attrition numbers mean that women continue to be seriously unrepresented in these technical fields.
 In fact, according to the Bureau of Labor, only 10 percent of full-time engineers in this country are female,” said Barrett.

 “We have a diverse lineup of speakers and panelists, and interactive sessions.” said Radhakrishnan.
 “The Richland section of IEEE is in a unique position to draw speakers from around the region and country due to the significance and volume of technical work our members perform in this region.”
-Amanda Blevins, senior director and chief technologist at VMware, and Debra Smith, CEO and general manager of Seattle City Light, round out the keynote speakers.
+Amanda Blevins, senior director and chief technologist at VMware is also a speaker at the event.

 A large number of proposals are submitted to IEEE every year by different sections looking to host one of these summits, as they provide regional opportunities to foster networking, mentorship, and collaboration.
 Only 10 summits are held annually throughout the world, and the summit approval process is highly competitive, according to summit co-chair, Seemita Pal, who is a cybersecurity engineer at PNNL.

 The summit is open to anyone seeking greater empowerment, leadership development, networking and collaboration opportunities.
 More information and registration details can be found here.